Allan Preston

-Allan Preston (born 16 August 1969) is a retired Scottish professional footballer and manager.
+Allan Preston (born 16 August 1969) is a Scottish retired professional footballer and manager.
 He is currently a radio sports pundit for BBC Scotland.

 Playing career

 Preston, who predominantly played at left-back, began his career as a 15-year-old with Dundee United in 1985.
 He made his league debut in the 1987/88 season.
 After spending several years at Tannadice, he signed for Hearts, the team he supported as a boy.
 After brief spells with Hearts and Dunfermline Athletic he joined St Johnstone in 1994.
 It was in Perth that he played the most consistent football of his career.

 Management and coaching

 In June 2000, after a hip injury ended his playing career, Preston became assistant to Macclesfield Town manager Peter Davenport, whom he had played with at St Johnstone.
 Preston left Macclesfield within a year to return to Scotland with Livingston as a coach, and in June 2004 he became the club's manager.
 He brought in another former St Johnstone teammate, Alan Kernaghan, as his assistant, Kernagahan had been player/manager at Clyde.
 In November 2004, after just fifteen games in charge, Preston and Kernaghan were sacked after the team's seventh successive defeat.

 Preston was unsuccessful in his application to be St Johnstone manager in April 2005.